 (207 days)

-The Cofield2 Total Shoulder System, the Neer II Total Shoulder System, and the Neer III Total Shoulder System are indicated for use as orthopaedic implants for the partial or total replacement of the human shoulder joint articulating either directly against the glenoid face or a compatible glenoid component, respectively.
+The Cofield2 Total Shoulder System, the Neer II Total Shoulder System, and the Neer III Total Shoulder System are indicated for use as orthopaedic implants for the partial replacement of the human shoulder joint articulating either directly against the glenoid face or a compatible glenoid component, respectively.

 The Cofield2 Total Shoulder System, the Neer II Total Shoulder System, and the Neer III Total Shoulder System are intended for the following: